-The company grants Concessions to entities engaged principally in the retail sector.
+The company grants Concessions to entities engaged principally in the retail sector, including the catering and gaming sectors.
 The health of the retail market may have a direct or indirect effect on the ability of the company to grant Concessions, and for the said concessionaires to continue operations.
-The health of the retail market may be affected by a number of factors, including, inter alia, consumer demand, tastes, shopping preferences, trends, online shopping, inflation, fluctuation in interest rates, exchange rates, direct and indirect taxation, regulations, energy and fuel costs, unemployment, wage rates, availability of credit, government spending and budget priorities, and other general market and economic conditions.
+The health of the retail market may be affected by a number of factors, including, inter alia, consumer demand, tastes, shopping preferences, trends, online shopping, inflation, fluctuation in interest rates, exchange rates, direct and indirect taxation, regulations, mandatory closures, maximum capacity measures, energy and fuel costs, unemployment, wage rates, availability of credit, government spending and budget priorities, and other general market and economic conditions.
 These are particularly accentuated owing to the size of the Maltese market.
 A significant downturn in the performance of the retail sector could have a material adverse effect on the company's business, financial position and results of operation.